Inner Mongolia China Travel Guide

 Hohhot represents Inner Mongolian cuisine broadly, but slight influences from surrounding Han Chinese culinary styles appear, especially in stir-fries and noodle dishes.

-Find this culinary creation in specialized Mongolian restaurants.
+Find this dish in specialized Mongolian restaurants.

 A local variation of steamed dumplings, often larger and filled with minced lamb and green onions, served with vinegar.